YouHaveTrouble/minecraft-optimization/README.md

       dragon_fireball: 3
       egg: 8
       ender_pearl: 8
-      ender_signal: 8
+      eye_of_ender: 8
       fireball: 8
+      small_fireball: 8
-      firework: 8
+      fireworks_rocket: 8
-      splash_potion: 8
+      potion: 8
       llama_spit: 3
       shulker_bullet: 8
       snowball: 8
       spectral_arrow: 16
-      thrown_exp_bottle: 3
+      experience_bottle: 3
       trident: 16
       wither_skull: 4
       area_effect_cloud: 8
 ```

 With the help of this entry you can set limits to how many entities of specified type can be saved.
 You should provide a limit for each projectile at least to avoid issues with massive amounts of projectiles being saved and your server crashing on loading that.
-There is an list of all projectiles provided below.
+You can put any entity id here, see the minecraft wiki to find IDs of entities.
 Please adjust the limit to your liking.
 Suggested value for all projectiles is around `10`.
 You can also add other entities by their type names to that list.
 This config option is not designed to prevent players from making large mob farms.

 #### seed-based-feature-search-loads-chunks